 - Transitioning back to work program: this might include gradually returning to work at a reduced capacity that slowly increases over time.

 The following link is to Centrelink’s ‘Verification of Medical Conditions Form’.
 This form is often required by study institutions or workplaces to make reasonable adjustments to work or study commitments.
-The following link will lead you to a page where this form can be downloaded and filled out, this form may need to be renewed every 3 months.

-- Home tutoring or connecting with the hospital teaching service (often children’s Hospitals provide a schooling support program where the hospital teachers can visit in hospital )
+- Home tutoring or connecting with the hospital teaching service (often children’s Hospitals provide a schooling support program where the hospital teachers can visit in hospital)

 - Speak to the school regarding a reduced assessment load or modified learning program where learning can continue but with less formal assessment requirements.